abusharma-collab/dashboard_project/README.md

 ## **Conclusion**
 This project offers a **comprehensive analysis of India's inflation trends**, helping policymakers, economists, and analysts make **data-driven decisions** based on past trends and category-wise contributions.

----

-Let me know if you need modifications or additional sections! 🚀